AuroraCaelum/TakasakiInfo/README.md

 <div id="english"></div>

-# LoveLiveTerm-MultiLang
+# TakasakiInfo

-- Multilanguage Dataset of the terms related to Love Live Series.
+- Multilanguage Database of the terms related to Love Live Series.
 - It provides Japanese/Romanization/Korean translation of the song title, and the release date and YouTube link of each song.
   - However, the YouTube link is only available for songs that have been officially released as streaming.
 For songs without streaming, it is filled with ```NA```.